What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Usage: Wetting Properties

 We consider wetting coconut coir different than hydrating coir.
-The coir we use in our potting mix or in other loose fill bags (not bricks) has already been expanded from blocks.
-In the bags, the coir in the potting mix is dry or slightly moist.
+The coir we use in our potting mix or in other loose-fill bags (not bricks) has already been expanded from blocks.
+The coir in the potting mix is dry or slightly moist in the bags.

 You can't squeeze any water out of the potting mix.